Soft-TechSolutions/OnCrash/README.md

-# Custom Activity On Crash library
+# Custom Activity OnCrash library

 This library allows launching a custom activity when the app crashes, instead of showing the hated "Unfortunately, X has stopped" dialog.